-In the case of traveler’s cheques, travelers can call their issuers to report theft and order a replacement.
-When reporting a theft, be sure to report the serial numbers of the stolen cheques, which should be kept inside a travel contingency kit.
-In some situations, traveler’s cheques can be replaced in as little as 24 hours, depending on where the traveler is in the world.
+In the case of traveler’s checks, travelers can call their issuers to report the theft and order a replacement.
+When reporting a theft, be sure to report the serial numbers of the stolen checks, which travelers should record and put away.
+In some situations, traveler’s checks can be replaced in as little as 24 hours, depending on where the traveler is in the world.

 Unfortunately, actual cash cannot be recovered as a result of theft.
-Even through travel insurance, the loss of actual currency is not covered under a policy.
-However, in certain circumstances, travelers may be able to stop additional losses through reporting credit and debit cards as stolen to their issuing banks.Continue to 5 of 6 below.
+Even with travel insurance, don't expect the loss of actual currency to be covered.Continue to 5 of 6 below.

 05 of 06